nitindermohan/oak-new-docs/content/docs/getting-started/deploy-app/deploy-cli.md

 The benefits of using this CLI are:
 - Easy installation via pip
 - Native Interface for the Oakestra APIs
-  - Eliviates the need to use external thrid-party tools
+  - Eliminates the need to use external third-party tools
 - Accelerated & Simpler Workflows
   - Removes the need to memorize necessary API endpoints
   - Automates tedious tasks away
-    - E.g. Aquiring the Login Token
+    - E.g. Acquiring the Login Token
   - The CLI commands can be chained together and used in custom scripts

 ## CLI Setup